Have questions? Call us now at 877-795-3666 for a Free Case Evaluation.

 Think you have a lemon?
 Sit back and let the experts work aid your lemon at no cost to you.
-The law makes Chevrolet pay legal fees.
+The law makes Tesla pay legal fees.
 You may be able to get your lemon out of your life.
 Every year, auto manufacturers buy back, replace or pay cash settlements to thousands of ‘lemon’ owners like you.

 Lemberg Law are Lemon Law experts and can help you get Lemon Justice – absolutely free!
 Fill out our form on this page for a no-obligation case evaluation, or call toll free 877-795-3666